NormanLo4319/Building_Your_First_Data_Science_Project/README.md

 UCI Machine Learning Repository Citation:
 Dua, D. and Graff, C. (2019).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.

-Please note, this project may automatically load third party code from external repositories (for example, NPM modules, Composer packages, or other dependencies).
-If so, such third party code may be subject to other license terms than as set forth above.
-In addition, such third party code may also depend on and load multiple tiers of dependencies.
-Please review the applicable licenses of the additional dependencies.

 Copyright © 2021 Norman Lo